Go and Feel Great

 • Food Deserts and Swamps: Some areas have limited access to healthy foods but an abundance of fast-food outlets.

-Signs of Insulin Resistance
+Spotting Insulin Resistance

 Identifying insulin resistance early can help in taking proactive steps to mitigate its effects.
 Common signs include: